HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 ```

 For more precise control you can use the `predicted_values` attribute
-to specify multiple and different labels from ML model:
+to specify multiple and different labels from the ML model:

 ```xml
 <Choice value="Car" predicted_values="jeep,cab,limousine"/>